sarahc-dev/CV/README.md

 #### CashMoney Uk - Birmingham, Uk (December 2022 - current)

 - I am currently the sole developer working with a small team on a redesign of their existing website with a focus on a cleaner look and tailored forms for some individual services.
-While still in development, it can be viewed [here](https://chipper-faloodeh-f107c4.netlify.app/).
+While still in development, it can be viewed [here](https://chipper-faloodeh-f128c4.netlify.app/).
-- Using Next.js, TypeScript, Tailwind CSS, HeadlessUi, React Hook Form and Netlify to create a fast, responsive website with dynamic forms to better enable them to get leads with the exact information they require.
+- Using Next.js, TypeScript, Tailwind CSS, HeadlessUi, React Hook Form and Netlify to create a fast, responsive website with dynamic forms to better enable them to get leads with the exact information they require first time around.

 #### Career Break
-Exploring alternate career options including product management and digital marketing as well as teaching myself to code.
-I also did some trading in this time before realising that coding was what I really wanted to do.
+During this time I provided essential care and support to elderly family members while simultaneously exploring various career avenues.
+I enrolled in a product management course and obtained a certificate in digital marketing.
+Additionally, I funded myself by trading and learnt to analyse market trends, understand financial indicators, and practice discipline and risk management.
+I also began my journey learning to code, discovering a profound passion for software development.
+I realised that this satisfied everything I was looking for in a career change and was what I truly wanted to focus on.

-#### Momenta (DMS - Remediation project) - Crawley, Uk (May 2019 - November 2019)
+#### Momenta (Deloitte Managed Services - Remediation project) - Crawley, Uk (May 2019 - November 2019)
 _QC/Process Analyst_

 - Conducted quality checks on the recovery of funds owed to debtors in insolvency and bankruptcy for a Government agency, ensuring accurate and efficient processes.